How Do I Add a Member to an LLC?

 Ongoing, if your state requires the names of members, the new members will need to be included in your annual report.

-Make Your Tax Election
+Make Your Tax Status Election

 Before adding a new member, you may have been doing business under your social security number as a single-member LLC’s federal tax identification number.
-If so, you will need to apply for an employer identification number (EIN).
+If so, you will need to apply for a federal employer identification number (EIN).
 The easiest and quickest way to apply is online through the IRS website.
 See our article on how to apply for an EIN.